What are the types of engineering majors?

 Explore how properties develop in the materials that are used for all engineering applications, from aerospace and automotive to biotechnology to consumer product to electronics.
 Learn (and see) how processing establishes material structure at the atomic and microscopic level, and use this to unlock the secrets of material performance.

 Design or work with everything from prosthetic devices, power systems, and factory production lines to vehicles for land, sea, air, and space.
 Employ the latest technologies to help solve today's problems in energy, transportation, world hunger, space travel, and global warming.

 Program | Accreditation | Department | Admissions

 Mechanical Engineering Technology

-Mechanical engineering technologists often bridge the theoretical world of the engineer and the practical approach of the skilled workforce.
+The Mechanical Engineering Technology program prepares students for design or production engineering careers solving problems in mechanical components and systems.
 MET graduates are problem solvers, and they can adapt product designs to the manufacturing process, saving their companies time and money.

 Mining engineers not only plan, design and supervise the exploitation of both the surface and underground mining operations for safe and profitable extraction, but also to bring innovative decisions for making the mining operation sustainable in challenging environmental and difficult market conditions.

 Robotics engineering provides students the knowledge and skills needed to research and develop the robust autonomous systems that define Industry 4.0.
 RE is at the intersection of electrical engineering, mechanical engineering, and applied computing.

 Undecided about which area of engineering to pursue?
 No problem.
 You’ll have a chance to explore them all.
 Every engineering student at Michigan Tech takes the same core courses, and chooses a major after two or three semesters.
 You will get exposure to all the engineering fields before choosing a career path.

 Learn more about general/undecided engineering in the Department of Engineering Fundamentals, including how to transition to a major.